 Disability Allowance is a weekly allowance paid to people with a disability.

 You can get Disability Allowance from 16 years of age.
+If you are in education

 If you qualify for Disability Allowance you may also get extra social welfare benefits with